Jessie Tuggle: Atlanta Falcons

 After going undrafted, Tuggle signed with the Atlanta Falcons through a chance encounter.
 During training camp, myriad injuries at linebacker gave Tuggle playing time and a shot at making the roster (which he did).

 After being a role player his rookie season, he recorded 108 tackles by virtue of eight starts.
 Becoming a bona fide star on the Atlanta defense, marked by the 1989-1993 period in which Tuggle racked up 969 tackles.
 During that stretch, he made his first Pro Bowl appearance in 1992.
 Even while the Falcons languished, Tuggle never thought of leaving in free agency, even when he would meet former teammates like Brett Favre.
 This endeared him to many Atlanta fans, who consider him one of the greatest and most beloved Falcons of all time.

 After being with the Falcons through some tough years, the high point in Tuggle's career was 1998, when he played in Super Bowl XXXIII and was voted to the Pro Bowl.

 Tuggle retired during training camp in 2001 after injuries plagued the end of his career.

 In his 14 NFL seasons, Tuggle appeared in 209 games (189 as a starter) and recorded 1,640 tackles (164 assisted), 21 sacks, six interceptions, which he returned for 106 yards and a touchdown, 10 forced fumbles and 37 pass deflections.
-He also recovered 10 fumbles, returning them for 155 yards and an NFL record five touchdowns.
+He also recovered 10 fumbles, returning them for 155 yards and five touchdowns.

 He and his former teammate Clay Matthews Jr. are the only two players to lead the NFL in tackles four times.
 Tuggle also holds the record for most tackles from 1990 to 1999 with 1,293.
 At the time of his retirement, he held the NFL record for touchdowns via fumble recoveries with five.